Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Women's Interagency HIV Study Analysis

 \subsection{Number of Cigarettes}

 The $CMR$ for the effect of incarceration in the past six months on the number of cigarettes smoked per day among smokers in the subsequent six-month period was estimated using the methods in Section \ref{sec:heapingmethods}.
 As shown in Figure \ref{fig:WIHShist}, cigarette counts exhibited overdispersion and data heaping at multiples of ten, and ignoring this measurement error could lead to biased estimates of the $CMR$.
-The same set of covariates was assumed to provide conditional exchangeability for the number of cigarettes outcome as the number of partners outcome, except that the sex exchange variable was removed and household income (\$12,000 per year or less versus $>$ \$12,000) was included.
-The analytic data set was derived similarly to the data set for the partners outcome, with details included in Appendix B. Participants could report cigarettes smoked per day in cigarette or pack counts; it was assumed that one pack of cigarettes equated to 20 cigarettes.
+The same set of covariates as in Section \ref{sec:counts-WIHS-Partners} was assumed to provide conditional exchangeability for the number of cigarettes outcome as the number of partners outcome, except that the sex exchange variable was removed and household income (\$12,000 per year or less versus $>$ \$12,000) was included.
+As with the number of partners outcome, the covariates included in the cigarette outcome analysis demonstrated considerable overlap between incarcerated and unincarcerated participants (Appendix Table A10), but again unincarcerated participants were older on average and less likely to have unstable housing or use illicit drugs.